tsinghua-ideal/Syno/docs/plans.md

 - [x] Before generating an Op, test sizes of new dimensions to make it legal.
 - [x] Redesign generation algorithm for each Op.
 - [x] Accept FLOPs constraints in Sampler, and generate MapReduceOp's accordingly.
+- [ ] If ShapeComplexity finds the stage is in critical state, do not generate unnecessary Op's.

 ### Pruning